Wim Hof

 The Wim Hof Method enables him to withstand the extremes of hot and cold by controlling his breathing, heart rate and circulation.

-Hof has decanted his years of experience into the Wim Hof Method, a structured path that can lead individuals to an optimal physical and mental state by teaching them how to control their body.
+Hof has decanted his years of experience into the Wim Hof Method, a structured path that can lead individuals to an optimal physical and mental state by teaching them how to control their bodies.

 His mantra is “What I am capable of, everybody can learn”